UkoeHB/bevy_simplenet/README.md

 # Bevy SimpleNet {INITIAL RELEASE IS WIP}

-Provides a simple server/client channel implemented over websockets that can be stored in bevy resources: `Res<Client>`, `Res<Server`.
-It is not recommended to use this crate for game messages, but it may be useful for other networking requirements like authentication, talking to a matchmaking service, communicating between micro-services, etc.
+Provides a bi-directional server/client channel implemented over websockets that can be stored in bevy resources: `Res<Client>`, `Res<Server` (todo: `bevy` default feature).
+This crate is suitable for user authentication, talking to a matchmaking service, communicating between micro-services, games that don't have strict latency requirements, etc.

-**Warning**: This crate requires nightly rust to enable the `Server::Factory` and `Client::Factory` subtypes (see open TODOs).
+**Warning**: This crate requires nightly rust (see open TODOs).

 ## Usage notes

+- Servers can use TLS via `AcceptorConfig` (features: `tls-rustls`, `tls-openssl`).
 - Uses `enfync` runtimes to create servers/clients (`tokio` or `wasm_bindgen_futures::spawn_local()`).
-The backend is `ezsockets` on top of `tokio-tungstenite` (TODO: WASM client backend).
+The backend is `ezsockets` (TODO: WASM client backend).
+- A client's `AuthRequest` type must match the corresponding server's `Authenticator` type.
-- Session ids equal client ids, which are defined by clients via their `AuthRequest` when connecting to a server.
-This means multiple sessions from the same client will have the same session id.
+- Server session ids equal client ids.
+Client ids are defined by clients via their `AuthRequest` when connecting to a server.
+This means multiple sessions from the same client auth request will have the same session id.
 Connections will be rejected if an id is already connected.
-- A client's `AuthRequest` type must match the corresponding server's `Authenticator` type.
 - Connect messages will be reused for all reconnect attempts by clients, so they should be treated as static data.
+- Server or client messages may fail to send if the underlying connection is broken.
+Clients can use the [`ezsockets::MessageSignal`] returned from [`Client::send()`] to track the status of a message.
+Message tracking is not currently available for servers.
 - Tracing levels assume the server is trusted and clients are not trusted.
-- When defining a channel, it is recommended to write functions that spit out server/client factories.
-Those functions can reference the desired protocol version, e.g. the constant `env!("CARGO_PKG_VERSION")`.
-- Servers can use TLS via `ezsockets::tungstenite::Acceptor`.
-See [ezsockets](https://docs.rs/ezsockets/latest/ezsockets/) documentation.
-- A server or client message may fail to send if the underlying connection is broken.
-Clients can use the [`ezsockets::MessageSignal`] returned from [`Client::send()`] to track the status of a message.
-Message tracking is not available for servers.